cardano-scaling/website/monthly/2025-08-monthly.md

 ### [0.22.4 Release](https://github.com/cardano-scaling/hydra/releases/tag/0.22.4)

-This is an important release on top of 0.22.0; featuring many important fixes observed while testing Hydra for a large operational use case.
+This release builds on 0.22.0 and includes many important fixes observed while testing Hydra for a large operational use case.
 In particular, we:

 - Fixed the API not correctly dealing with log rotation